Skip to Content

 White also represents the absolute purity of God as referenced in Daniel 7:9, the purity of Christ as in Revelation 2:17, and the purity of God’s judgment found in Revelation 20:11.
 It also is used to depict God’s complete victory over the powers of evil as ascribed in Zechariah 6:3 and Revelation 6:2 and 19:11.

-White is a common color used in the church, usually for the holiest of days including the Easter and Christmas seasons and other special occasions.
+White is a common color used in the church, usually for the holiest of days including the Easter and Christmas seasons and other special occasions where the priest or pastor wears white robes or white garments.

 (To dive deeper into white in the Bible, see this post)